 Another World-Exploring Salt Lake City and Moab, Utah

 This would be my first time flying and first time seeing mountains!
 Seeing the mountains as we flew into Salt Lake City was exhilarating!
-We landed in Salt Lake City for the first leg of our trip, which would be spent with a family from my church that had moved recently before heading to Moab.
+We landed in Salt Lake City for the first leg of our trip, which would be spent with a family from our church that had recently moved before heading to Moab.
 We took it pretty easy that first day, but made sure we downed a lot of electrolytes and did a decent hike to try and get acclimated to the dry weather and elevation.
 Salt Lake City sits in a valley, so everywhere are mountains, and because of all the snow they got this winter, they were still really snow-covered, which just made them extra beautiful!

 We headed down to Moab a couple of days after landing and spent 3 nights there.
 Driving there was an adventure in and of itself because the scenery was so incredible.
 I couldn’t stop saying “Wow!” and just staring out the window.
 It was so cool watching the scenery transform before your eyes out the window from mountains to flat, plateau plains to red rock canyons, mesas, and cliffs.
 We ended up getting into Moab fairly late, so we grabbed a bite to eat at Moab Brewery, went grocery shopping and settled down for the night in our Airbnb.